mincrmatt12/MSign/stm/README.md

 After each chunk, the STM can respond with an error or a new message.
 If the stm deduces it has received all chunks, it sends the finished message and updates itself.
 After completion of this process, it sends the status corresponding to update completed.
+The ESP will then begin writing the image to itself in preparation for copying, and will send out "ESP wrote sector" messages as it does so.
-It then waits for the ESP to send a cmd corresponding to completed.
+The STM then waits for the ESP to send a cmd corresponding to completed.
 It then resets.

 ## Serial